eicrud/eicrud/docs/client/options.md

 ```

 !!! note
-    The `defaultBatchSize` is set in the client and defaults to 200.
+    The `defaultBatchSize` is set in the [client config](setup.md) and defaults to 200.

 ### batchField
-If you use batchSize for a `cmd` operation, `batchField` must be specified to indicate which DTO field holds the array.
+If you use batchSize for a `cmd` operation, `batchField` must be specified to indicate which DTO field holds the input array.

 ```typescript
 import { ClientOptions } from '@eicrud/client';